jcgneto/CV/README.md

 # Research areas of interest

-Bacterial population genomics and evolution.
+Ecology and evolution of bacterial gut symbionts.
-Machine learning applications bacterial population genetics and genome evolution.
+Ecological relationsips between enteric pathogens and gut microbiota.
-Evolution of Foodborne pathogens.
+Population level determinants of ecological adaptation in bacterial populations.

 # Publications